raspberrypilearning/animated-story/en/step_6.md

 --- collapse ---

 ---
-title: Using the logical not operator
+title: Use the logical NOT operator
 ---

-The logical not `!` operator is used with the `isIntersecting` method in the callback, so the `enabled` class is only added when the div is **not** in the viewport.
+The logical NOT `!` operator is used with the `isIntersecting` method in the callback, so the `enabled` class is only added when the div is **not** in the viewport.

 --- /collapse ---